deepak-tiwari-delta/project2/README.md

 # New project
-new project for new repo code
+new project for new repo code.